Messi out three weeks with broken arm - TSN.ca

 The Canadian Press

-BARCELONA, Spain — Lionel Messi has broken a bone in his right arm and will be sidelined for about three weeks.
+BARCELONA, Spain — Lionel Messi broke his right forearm on Saturday and will be sidelined for about three weeks, a major setback for him and Barcelona right before some important games.

+Messi will miss playing Inter Milan in the Champions League on Wednesday, and the clasico against Real Madrid next weekend.
+He'll miss three others, including the return game against Inter.

+"It's a significant loss.
+We will notice his absence," Barcelona coach Ernesto Valverde said.

+"We've played without him in the past.
+We will be prepared to overcome this."
-Barcelona made the announcement on Saturday after Messi left their Spanish league match against Sevilla in the first half at Camp Nou Stadium.

-Messi was trying to reclaim the ball when he ran into the back of a defender and fell in the 17th minute.
-Trying to cushion his landing, his right elbow bent badly.
+Messi was hurt in the first half of Barcelona's 4-2 win against Sevilla at Camp Nou Stadium.
+He was trying to reclaim the ball when he ran into the back of Sevilla midfielder Franco Vazquez and fell in the 17th minute.
+Trying to cushion his landing, Messi's right elbow bent badly.

 Messi was taken to a clinic and the club said tests showed a "fracture of the radial bone."